Skip to content

 Defining a Contract

-• clientToServer — methods the client can call on the server (RPC-style)
+• clientToServer — methods the client calls on the server (RPC-style)

-• serverToClient — messages the server can push to the client
+• serverToClient — messages the server pushes to the client

 typescript